 VMware’s CEO, Paul Maritz, used the analogy of a "software mainframe" to describe his company’s cloud computing vision at VMworld Europe two years ago.
 The comparison raised eyebrows at the time, and has continued to resonate within the market.

 Meanwhile, traditional mainframe technology isn’t holding still, by any means, and IBM envisions a cloud computing future that includes, rather than replaces, its z/OS mainframe systems.
 This special report explores the technical similarities and differences between traditional mainframe systems and x86 virtualization architectures in a two-part feature article, a multimedia slideshow and a series of podcasts that focus on these technologies in the context of the ongoing evolution of cloud computing.

 This two-part news feature examines the technical similarities and differences between traditional mainframe systems and x86 server virtualization, and it also shows how both technologies are continuing to change.

-mainframe, meet the x86 'software mainframe'
+Traditional mainframe, meet the x86 'software mainframe'

 X86 server virtualization is developing features and capabilities similar to the traditional mainframe, drawing the distributed systems and mainframe worlds closer together in the cloud.
 While technical differences between the two platforms still exist, it is clear that distributed systems are closing the gap on traditional mainframe technology.

-so fast: IBM pushes mainframe toward the cloud
+Not so fast: IBM pushes mainframe toward the cloud

 As x86 platforms continue to improve and vie for a bigger piece of the market share, traditional mainframe systems are evolving as well.
 With the release of its zEnterprise 196 last summer, IBM is moving its vision for mainframe systems forward with cloud technologies and looking to incorporate x86 server compatibility.